CCC is Canada’s government to government contracting agency

 At the cross-road of commerce and international relations

-Canadian Commercial Corporation is a Crown corporation (government-owned enterprise) established in 1946 under the Canadian Commercial Corporation Act and are accountable to the Parliament of Canada through the Minister of International Trade, Export Promotion, Small Business and Economic Development.
+Canadian Commercial Corporation is a Crown corporation (government-owned enterprise) established in 1946 under the Canadian Commercial Corporation Act and are accountable to the Parliament of Canada through the Minister of Export Promotion, International Trade and Economic Development.

 As the only Canadian agency that offers international contracting expertise to forge commercial contracts between Canadian businesses and foreign governments, we operate at the crossroads of commerce and international relations and enable Canadians to compete successfully in complex and highly competitive government procurement markets.